maxmynter/maxmynter/README.md

 Hey there,

 i'm Max.
-A data and ML literate software engineer.
+A data and ML literate software engineer with an academic background in Physics, Sociology, and Technology Management.
-My background is mainly in physics, but for reasons I also have a degree in social sciences and technology management.

 On GitHub you find my open source work that i do as part of my job at appliedAI.
 Noteworthy libraries are